cznewt/jsonnet-utils/README.rst

 Utility scripts to work with JSONNET and monitoring resource mixins.

 * Grafana dashboards
-* Prometheus alert and record rules
+* Prometheus alert and recording rules

 Commands
 ========